 Can You Reduce Your Breast Size with Diet and Exercise?

 Breasts are composed of a combination of glandular tissue, fibrous connective tissue, and fatty tissue.
 We are all aware that a healthy lifestyle consisting of regular exercise and a nutritious diet can help individuals lose weight, but this weight loss is generally only capable of affecting the fatty component of the breasts.
-That said, there is no way that dieting and exercise can decrease the amount of glandular breast tissue.
-Chest workouts may be able to firm and strengthen the pectoral muscles, but the anatomical factors that often cause large, pendulous breasts—such as fibrous and glandular breast tissue as well as lax breast skin—are unaffected.
-The anatomy of the breast is such that it lies entirely on top of the pectoral muscles.
+That said, there is no way that dieting and exercise can decrease the amount of glandular breast tissue, meaning the anatomical factors that often cause large, pendulous breasts—such as fibrous and glandular breast tissue as well as lax breast skin—are unaffected.

 If you are ready to begin enjoying life with a more manageable breast size, please contact Plastic Surgery of the Carolinas for a consultation.